 “Lessee” includes the respective successors and permitted assigns of each Lessee.

-If the Lessee shall be more than one the liability of the Lessee hereunder shall be Joint and several.
+If the Lessee shall be more than one the liability of the Lessee hereunder shall be joint and several.

 Reference to an Act includes all amendments to that Act for the time being in force and also any Act passed in substitution therefor or in lieu thereof and to the regulations and by-laws for the time being in force thereunder.